 Then my sister had a housing crisis and asked to move in with me for six months.
 I didn’t feel I could say no to her—she’d just had a baby.
 So I started working six days a week to support us all.
 Soon after, my son began getting upset and having tantrums in school.
 The school said they didn’t have the resources to help him so I found him therapy outside of school.
 My college dream is still on hold.

-right now, I feel so tired and stuck. it feels like every time I start to get ahead, someone needs something that makes me put myself on hold.
+Right now, I feel tired and stuck.
+It feels like every time I start to get ahead, someone needs something that makes me put myself on hold.
 I want to help my son more, but not having money makes that harder.
 My son’s particularly unhappy in his afterschool program.
 But I’m working so much that it’s hard to find the time to find a program where he might be happier.
 I also don’t have the money to pay someone to take him to a program outside his school.

 I’m trying to do a little at a time without overwhelming myself.
 I don’t want to go on public assistance, but if things don’t turn around quickly for my son, I may do it for his sake.
 Through all the struggles, I try to keep my eye on the prize.
-For me, that’s college and a job I love; for my son, it’s just helping him be happy and comfortable in his own skin.
+For me, that’s college and a job I love.
+For my son, it’s just helping him be happy and comfortable in his own skin.